Finality-Framework/loader/README.md

 # loader
-load mods and plugins.
+This is the loader for Finality Framework.